 - The Facebook View app is used to manage settings and data, and to edit and share images and videos.

 - Data on the glasses are encrypted.

-- Photos and videos are not uploaded to Facebook unless the user chooses to share it to one of Facebook’s apps.
+- Photos and videos are not uploaded to Facebook or any other app unless the user chooses to share the content.